How can I assign assessments to my students?

 Once students have completed the assessment, they will return to their dashboard to choose other assignments on which to work.

-Students can pick up exactly where they left off during benchmark assessments, so these do not need to be completed in one sitting.
+Students can pick up exactly where they left off during assessments, so these do not need to be completed in one sitting.

-- To check completion progress on the benchmark assessment you just assigned to your students, select on the arrow icon next to the assessment.
+- To check completion progress on the assessment you just assigned to your students, select on the arrow icon next to the assessment.

 You will see a list of students who have not yet completed the assessment, as well as a list of students who have already completed the assessment.
 This makes it easy to track the completion.